AlwaysOfflineSoftware/XojoEZUnit/README.md

 - submit issues if you run into a error or want a feature
 - request to become a Contributor

-Don't send me emails with your updated project.

 ### Forking XojoEZUnit

 1. Click the Fork button at the top.